glazzarelli/Business-Information-Systems-2/README.md

 4. The compiled PDF will be displayed in a new tab in Visual Studio Code.

 Please ensure that you have Latex distribution installed and properly configured in your system.
-As a macOS user I use MiKTeX distribution.
+As a macOS user I use the MiKTeX distribution.

 ## Contributing
 If you would like to contribute to this project, please fork the repository, make your changes, and open a pull request.